 Skip page Logo and Brand information to navigation.
 Skip page header section and navigation, to main content.

-If you are a confirmed victim of tax-related identity theft and we have resolved your tax account issues, we’ll mail you a CP01A Notice with your new IP PIN each year.
+If you are a confirmed victim of tax-related identity theft and the IRS have resolved your tax account issues, they will mail you a CP01A Notice with your new IP PIN each year.

 If you don't already have an IP PIN, you may get an IP PIN as a proactive step to protect yourself from tax-related identity theft.